01 of 05

 Park Hours: Cunningham Falls State Park welcomes visitors from 8 a.m. until sunset from April through October, and from 10 a.m. until sunset from November through March.

-Camping: The William Houck Area Campground contains 107 basic sites, 33 sites with electric hook-up, nine four-person cabins, and four six-person cabins.
+Camping: The William Houck Area Campground contains 106 basic sites, 33 sites with electric hook-up, nine four-person cabins, and four six-person cabins.
 The Manor Area Campground has 23 basic sites and eight sites with... electric hook-up.
 Both areas remain open from April through October.
+(Camping is available year round in the Manor Area Campground, however services are limited from November 1 through March 31.)
 Reservations are suggested.
 For details, visit reservations.dnr.state.md.us.

 Park Passes: Maryland Park Service Season Passports can be purchased at park headquarters or at the contact station at the park entrance.
 You can also purchase them online at www.dnr.maryland.gov/publiclands/parkpass.asp.